 I remember the novel as a deftly plotted, darker-than-dark story characterized by intensely detailed police work and difficult-to-read passages of physical and emotional abuse.
 The film version of The Keeper of Lost Causes stirs a smidge more light into its Nordic noir, keeping the bleak story but softening the grim, gritty detail and squicky brutality.
 It also softens Mørck, a rather unlikeable protagonist in the book; his filmic incarnation is considerably more sympathetic.
 He’s also more driven and proactive, less reliant on his hard-working assistant Assad for motivation.
 Fortunately, the Mørck-Assad partnership similarly earns its reluctant team chemistry, and the taut, explosive climax brings together the plot threads neatly.
-Overall, an excellent adaptation, and I’m excited to see the subsequent ones—evidently both The Absent One and A Conspiracy of Faith have also been produced, and are currently available on Netflix.
+Overall, an excellent adaptation, and I’m excited to see that subsequent ones—evidently both The Absent One and A Conspiracy of Faith—have also been produced.